Land Drainage Explained

 Why do you need land drainage?

 Land drainage, also called a ‘French’ drain, is needed when soil becomes so saturated with water that it becomes unproductive and causes roots to rot.
-Very wet soil in agricultural land also makes it difficult for heavy machinery to traverse across it.
-Land drainage is also used to convert wetlands and boggy land into useful, usable land.
+Very wet soil in agricultural land also makes it difficult for heavy machinery to traverse it.
+Land drainage also converts wetlands and boggy land into useful, usable land.

 Types of land drain